Peking University Shenzhen Graduate School: School of Transnational Law

 The curriculum covers the full scope of the two nations’ legal systems, as well as a variety of legal systems from Europe and Asia.
 Combining theory and practice, the pedagogy deploys the Socratic Method and other techniques to foster the skills required at the highest levels of legal practice.
 Jeffrey Lehman served as the founding dean of the School of Transnational Law.

+STL also offers a two-year full-time Master of Laws degree program for foreign practicing lawyers or potential students who already have a first law degree or equivalent outside mainland China.

 Library

 Peking University Shenzhen Graduate School is served by the Shenzhen Science and Technology Library situated on campus.
-The library is shared by the graduate schools of Peking University, Tsinghua University and Harbin Institute of Technology and is open to the general public as well.
+The library is shared by the graduate schools of Peking University and Tsinghua University, and Harbin Institute of Technology (Shenzhen).
+It is open to the general public as well.
 The library at present holds 1.5 million books, journals and bound periodicals 3000 general seats and caters to over 8000 visitors per day.
 The library offers a wide array of books spread over four floors with over 1700 data ports and 210 internet enabled computers for personal use.
 The various services of the library include research services, circulation services, citations reporting service, documentation service, competitive intelligence counselling, translation service and the media lab of the library provides multimedia information services.
 Apart from the University Town Library, Peking University Shenzhen Graduate School students are also served Shenzhen Library with a collection of over four million books and periodicals making it one of the largest libraries in China.
 The University Town Library also houses the Peking University School of Transnational Law Legal Research Center.